NCI-GDC/gdc-workflow-overview/README.md

 - The workflow applies Circular Binary Segmentation to existing BirdSeed probe-level copy numbers, and generates copy number segmentation files and gene-level copy number TSVs.
 - Utility scripts: https://github.com/NCI-GDC/dnacopy-tool

+## Other Essential Data

+### Target Capture Kit
+- target_capture_kit is an enumerated property on the ReadGroup node, and a value other than Unknown or Not Applicable is required for read groups that are associated to WXS and Targeted Sequencing strategies.
+- Unfortunately we can not share the Target Capture Kit bed files in public because of policy restrictions from some kit vendors.
+You are able to find the corresponding size (in bps) of each kit in this file (https://github.com/NCI-GDC/gdc-workflow-overview/blob/master/gdc_target_capture_kit_size.tsv) for Tumor Mutation Burden (TMB) analysis.
+Please note some of these files arrive GDC in hg19 reference build and some in GRCh38 (hg38) reference build, so we labeled them in separate columns in the file.